Giyuu12/windows-11-taskbar-styling-guide/Themes/Aeris/README.md

 ![Light](Light.png)

 ## Notes
 * This theme is designed to allow flexible resizing using the "Taskbar height and icon size" mod.
 With a few adjustments, it can also support a vertical taskbar.
-Additionally, the theme automatically switches colors in sync with Windows' dark and light themes.
+* This theme automatically switches colors in sync with Windows' dark and light themes.
 * The search button and search bar are not styled.
 It is recommended to disable them.

 ## Optional Windhawk Mods